Fireworks light up the sky behind the Parliament buildings in Ottawa.

 Where to watch fireworks in Ontario

-Here are some great places to watch fireworks in this province:
+Here are some great places to watch professional fireworks in Ontario.

 Ottawa Parliament Building, Ottawa

 Every year, hundreds of people come to watch the official Ottawa Canada Day fireworks celebrations in the heart of the nation’s capital city.
-As part of this official event, you’ll enjoy interactive activities, appearances by dignitaries and live performances by Canadian musicians.
+As part of this official event, you’ll enjoy interactive activities and live performances by Canadian musicians.

-The exact location of where the fireworks in Ottawa are launched has changed in past years, so be sure to check official websites ahead of the Canada Day event for current information.
+The exact location of where the fireworks in Ottawa are launched has changed in past years, so check official websites ahead of the Canada Day event for current information.
+In 2025, the fireworks will take place at LeBreton Flats Park.

 Location: Wellington Street, Ottawa